Where Mortgages Make Sense

-An agency mortgage refers to a home loan that is backed or guaranteed by a government-sponsored enterprise (GSE) such as Fannie Mae (FNMA), Freddie Mac (FHLMC), or a government agency like Ginnie Mae (GNMA).
+An conventional mortgage refers to a home loan that is backed or guaranteed by a government-sponsored enterprise (GSE) such as Fannie Mae (FNMA), Freddie Mac (FHLMC), or a government agency like Ginnie Mae (GNMA).
 These loans follow specific guidelines set by these agencies, ensuring standardization and affordability in the mortgage market.

 Key Features of Agency Mortgages: